clintjedwards/gofer/documentation/src/features.md

 Gofer allows extensions to consume external events.
 This allows for extensions to respond to webhooks from favorite sites like Github and more.

-## Common Tasks

-Much like extensions, Gofer allows users to install "common tasks".
-Common tasks are Gofer's way of cutting down on some of the setup and allowing containers to be pre-setup by the system administrator for use in any pipeline.

-For example, if you wanted to do some common action like post to Slack, it would be annoying have to set up the container that does this for every pipeline.
-Instead, Gofer allows you to set it up once and include it everywhere.

 ## Pluggable Everything

 Gofer plugs into all your favorite backends your team is already using.
 This means that you never have to maintain things outside of your wheelhouse.